DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

 \section{Results and Discussion}

-From Fig. \ref{fig:Schematic-diagrams-of-pahs} it is obvious that the point group symmetries of dibenzo{[}bc,ef{]}coronene, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene, and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene respectively are $C_{2v}$, $C_{2v}$, and $C_{2h}$.
-Therefore, in order to represent the PAHs considered in this work succinctly, we have adopted a notation of the form GQD-$N$-$PG$, where $N$ denotes the total number of carbon atoms in the PAH, and $PG$ is its point group which can be $C_{2v}$ or $C_{2h}$ in the present case (see the caption of Fig. \ref{fig:Schematic-diagrams-of-pahs}).
+The point group symmetries of dibenzo{[}bc,ef{]}coronene, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene, and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene respectively are $C_{2v}$, $C_{2v}$, and $C_{2h}$.
+Therefore, in order to represent the PAHs considered in this work succinctly, we have adopted a notation of the form GQD-$N$-$PG$, where $N$ denotes the total number of carbon atoms in the PAH, and $PG$ is its point group which can be $C_{2v}$ or $C_{2h}$ in the present case.
 Therefore, henceforth, dibenzo{[}bc,ef{]}coronene, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene, and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene will be denoted as GQD-30-$C_{2v}$, GQD-36-$C_{2v}$, and \textsubscript{} GQD-36-$C_{2h}$, respectively.